 - It works in a workflow where different processing system is interrelated; for instance; an output of a process can work as an input of others.

-- The primary Anduril tool is written in Java, whereas other components program is written in different other applications.
+- The primary Anduril tool is written in Java, whereas other components are written in different applications.

 - In its various steps, numerous activities take place, such as; it creates data, generate reports, and import data too.